1ma/branca-erl/README.md

 ### `branca:encode/2`

-Uses `Secret` to turn `PlainText` into a Branca token.
+Uses `Secret` to turn `PlainText` into a Branca token using the current Unix time as the [timestamp].
 Returns the token as an Erlang binary.

 ### `branca:encode/3`

-Same as above, but using a custom [timestamp].
+Same as above, but using a custom timestamp.
 If used, it must be greater than 0 and less than 2^32 (4 bytes long).

 ### `branca:decode/2`